OCA/l10n-colombia/l10n_co_res_partner/README.md

 Contact
 -----------------
-This is how you can reach us:
+This is how you can reach the contributors:

-Twitter: @dkrimmer84 (Dominic),
+Dominic Krimmer: dominic@plastinorte.com
-Mail for technical subjects: dominic@plastinorte.com (Dominic Krimmer), Mail concerning the content: quipus.total@gmail.com (Hector Ivan)
+Hector Ivan Valencia Muñoz: quipus.total@gmail.com